8 Best Baseball Tryout Drills

 1. The pitcher stands on the mound.

-3. The catcher is at home plate.
+2. The catcher stands on the home plate.

-1. The pitcher throws as many pitches as they can in one minute before taking a one-minute rest.
-They then repeat this twice more for a total of 3 minutes of pitching, hence the name “three-minute drill.”
+2. They then repeat this twice more for a total of 3 minutes of pitching, hence the name “three-minute drill.”

 This baseball fielding drill is designed to teach players how to score when on second base.